MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-prerequisites.md

 - An Azure subscription ID.
 This is the Azure subscription GUID where your Arc Resource Bridge, custom location, and cluster extension resources reside.
   > [!NOTE]
   > Arc VM management for Azure Stack HCI is currently supported in **East US** & **West Europe**.
 For Arc VM management on Azure Stack HCI, all entities must be registered, enabled or created in the same region.
-The entities include Azure Stack HCI cluster, Arc Resource Bridge, Custom Location, VM operator, virtual machines created from Arc and guest management.
+The entities include Azure Stack HCI cluster, Arc Resource Bridge, Custom Location, VM operator, virtual machines created from Arc and Azure Arc for Servers guest management.

 - The latest version of Azure Command-Line Interface (CLI).
 You must install this on all servers in your Azure Stack HCI cluster.